githubhelp/otherwip/_includes/step/README.md

-{{ include step/step-name.md }}
+{{ include step/step-name }}
 -------------------------------
-Steps are intended to be reusable chunks of text, usually installation steps or similar.
+Steps are intended to be reusable chunks of text, worded and formatted to be included in multiple instuction pages.